Fisherman's Wharf, the former site of San Francisco's port, is a tourist hotspot which still maintains some of its authenticity.

 A Beautiful Area To Stroll Around

-Visiting Fisherman's Wharf is not just essential, it’s mandatory in that it is one of the liveliest and most interesting areas in San Francisco.
+Visiting Fisherman's Wharf is not just recommended, it’s mandatory!
+It's one of the liveliest and most interesting areas in San Francisco.
 You should take your time when you visit, strolling around and enjoying its many beautiful spots.